-To back up the files on an NAS (network attached storage) device, begin by mounting it on any computer running ONE.
+To back up the files on an NAS (network attached storage) device, begin by mounting it on any computer running SpiderOak One or Groups.
 By "mounted", we mean that it is visible in your computer's file manager (Windows Explorer, Mac Finder, etc.).
-Once it is mounted, look in ONE's Backup tab.
-You should now see the NAS in ONE.
+Once it is mounted, look in One or Group's Backup tab.
+You should now see the NAS.
 If you do not see it:

-If ONE was already running when you mounted the NAS, then it might not appear in the Backup tab immediately.
-Close and reopen ONE, and the NAS should now appear.
+If One or Groups was already running when you mounted the NAS, then it might not appear in the Backup tab immediately.
+Close and reopen the backup application, and the NAS should now appear.

 On Mac, mounted external devices do not appear until you first select the "Show All Files" button in the Backup tab.
 Then, expand the /Volumes to see your external devices.